CameronLee97/World_Clock/README.txt

 #World_Clock
-(This is a duplicate README of the README.me)
+(This is a duplicate README of the README.md)

 I used a "Nexus 5X API 25 x86" virtual device with Android Studio in order to run application, but I've also used a "Pixel API 25" as well as a "Galaxy Nexus API 25" virtual device.
 Some of the methods require a minimum SDK of 17.
 This has been adjusted in the app's gradle.build file.
 The app has three interactable features: